Tussilago: Distribution

 Coltsfoot is widespread across Europe, Asia, and North Africa, from Svalbard to Morocco to China and the Russian Far East.
-It is also a common plant in North and South America where it has been introduced, most likely by settlers as a medicinal item.
+It is also a common plant in North and South America where it has been introduced, most likely by settlers as a medicinal item, or to provide early blooms for honeybees.
 The plant is often found in waste and disturbed places and along roadsides and paths.
 In some areas it is considered an invasive species.

 Name

 The common name comes from the leaf's supposed resemblance in shape to a colt's foot.
-It is a 16th century translation of the medieval Latin name pes pulli, meaning "foal's foot".
+It is a 16th-century translation of the medieval Latin name pes pulli, meaning "foal's foot".
 Other common names include tash plant, ass's foot, bull's foot, coughwort (Old English), farfara, foal's foot, foalswort, and horse foot.
 Sometimes it is confused with Petasites frigidus, or western coltsfoot.

 It has been called bechion, bechichie, or bechie, from the Ancient Greek word for "cough".
 Also ungula caballina ("horse hoof"), and chamæleuce.